-With the advent of chatbots, training computers to read, understand and write language has become a big business.
-The training may seem easy at first but as you start your journey with Natural Language Processing (NLP) you realize that surmounting the challenges is no easy task.
-That's why sentence similarity is amongst the toughest problems.
+With the advent of chatbots, training computers to read, understand, and write language has become a big business.
+The training may seem easy at first but as you start your Natural Language Processing (NLP) journey, you realize that surmounting the challenges is no easy task.
+That's why sentence similarity is amongst the toughest NLP problems.

 Why is it so hard to teach language to a computer?

 After all, a child picks up languages intuitively.
 That’s because computers are good at number crunching but are not capable of reading or understanding human language directly.
 For example, when we say, ‘An apple a day keeps you healthy’, how do you teach the computer that ‘Apple’ in this context is a fruit and not the company, 'Apple Inc.'